Install agent relays in silent mode on UNIX/Linux

 After you install your agent relay, continue with the next steps in the Installation checklist.

-The following table describes the UNIX/Linux agent relay options for silent installation.
+The following table describes the agent relay options for silent installation on UNIX/Linux.

-Enter the directory where to install the agent relay.
-If it doesn't exist, specify the directory to create, for example:
+Enter the path to the directory where to install the agent relay.
+If the directory doesn't exist, specify one to create, for example:

 Note: This is the only required option for the agent relay silent installation.
 If only this property is included, other options have the default values.

-Enter the directory where Java is installed.
+Enter the path to the Java installation directory.
 Ensure that the JAVA_HOME environment variable points to this directory, for example:

 |PROXY_HOST||Enter the IP address or host name which the agent relay uses to listen for HTTP requests coming from agents.|

 Enter the port which the agent relay uses to listen for HTTP requests coming from agents.
-The default port is 20080.
+Default: 20080.

 Note: Agent relays can also communicate through HTTPS.
 To enable this communication, configure the server to work through HTTPS and change the external agent link to use HTTPS.
 Agents then automatically connect through HTTPS.
 Agent relays automatically use HTTPS when agents request HTTPS links.